×

 We asked foreigners in Port of Spain what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in Port of Spain, the typical appliances that may be included are a refrigerator, stove, oven, microwave, washing machine, and sometimes a dryer.
 Additionally, air conditioning units and ceiling fans may also be provided for temperature control.
-However, the inclusion of these appliances may vary depending on the specific rental property and the landlord's preferences," explained one person living in Port of Spain, Trinidad & Tobago.
+However, the inclusion of these appliances may vary depending on the specific rental property and the landlord's preferences," explained one foreigner living in Port of Spain, Trinidad & Tobago.

 Additional Information about Searching for a Home in Port of Spain: